torsten-liermann/systemd-docker/README.md

 # Introduction
-This repository provides a wrapper which improves the compatiblity of  Docker containers and `systemd`.
-One of `systemd`'s features is that it provides a
+This repository provides a wrapper which solves problems that arise when Docker containers are meant to be run as `systemd` services.
+Normally a Docker container is launched with `docker run ...` and the resulting process (the one to which the caller is attached to) is a Docker client process, in turn connected to the Docker container process(es).
+In the context of systemd, the equivalent instruction
-*process monitoring* and *failure restart policy handling*.
-If the systemd unit for a Docker container is configured to execute `docker run` (unit file instruction `ExecStart=docker run ...`), **`systemd`** is actually going to **supervise** the Docker **client process instead of the container process**.
+`ExecStart=docker run ...` hence implies that systemd is attached to the Docker **client process instead of the container process**.
-This is how `docker run` works and it can lead to bunch of odd situations:
+That leads to a bunch of odd situations:
 - the client can detach or crash while the container is fine and should hence not be restarted
-- worse, the container crashed and should be restarted, but the client stalled and the problem goes unnoticed
+- worse, the container crashes x and should be restarted, but the client stalled and the problem goes unnoticed
-- when a container is stopped using `docker stop`, attached client processes exit with an error code instead of 0 (success).
+- when a container is stopped using `docker stop`, attached client processes exit with an error code instead of 0/success.
 This triggers systemd's failure handling whereas in fact the container/service was properly shut down

 The **key thing that this wrapper does is** that it moves the container process from the cgroups setup by Docker to the service unit's cgroup **to make systemd supervise the docker container process**.
 It's written in Golang and allows to leverage all the cgroup functionality of systemd and systemd-notify.